lucianomlima/generator-sencha-cordova/README.md

-# generator-sencha-cordova
+# Sencha Touch mobile generator with Cordova support

-Yeoman generator that scaffolds out a Sencha Touch mobile app http://yeoman.io
+Yeoman generator that scaffolds out a Sencha Touch mobile app with Cordova support.